Chiral symmetry in non-Hermitian systems: product rule and Clifford algebra: Abstract

 \section{Abstract}

 Chiral symmetry provides the symmetry protection for a large class of topological edge states.
 It exists in non-Hermitian systems as well, and the same anti-commutation relation between the Hamiltonian and a linear chiral operator, i.e., $\{H,\Pi\}=0$, now warrants a symmetric spectrum about the origin of the complex energy plane.
-Here we show two general approaches to construct chiral symmetry in non-Hermitian systems, with an emphasis on lattices with detuned on-site potentials that can vary in both their real and imaginary parts.
-One approach relies on the simultaneous satisfaction of both non-Hermitian particle-hole symmetry and non-Hermitian bosonic anti-linear symmetry, while the other utilizes the Clifford algebra satisfied by the Dirac matrices.
-We also distinguish non-Hermitian chiral symmetry from pseudo-chirality, with the latter defined by $\eta H^T \eta^{-1}=-H$ and belonging to a broadened definition of symmetry that maps between the left and right eigenspaces of a non-Hermitian Hamiltonian.
+Here we show two general approaches to identify and generate chiral symmetry in non-Hermitian systems, with an emphasis on lattices with detuned on-site potentials that can vary in both their real and imaginary parts.
+One approach utilizes the Clifford algebra satisfied by the Dirac matrices, while the other relies on the simultaneous satisfaction of non-Hermitian particle-hole symmetry and bosonic anti-linear symmetry, extended beyond simple spatial transformations to include, for example, an imaginary gauge transformation.